2 billion – That’s the number of websites existing today. And for most of them, running ads is the only source of income.

-Table of Content
+Table of Contents

-The ad fill rate is the ratio between the number of ads delivered to the number of ads requested by the ad server.
-Mathematically, ad fill rate is calculated by using the below formula:
+Ad fill rate is a crucial metric for publishers that reflects the percentage of ad inventory filled with actual ads.
+It is the ratio between the number of ads delivered to the number of ads requested by the ad server.

-As much as the publisher wants all ad requests to be returned with an ad, advertisers want their ads to serve only the right audience at the right time.
+Note: As much as the publisher wants all ad requests to be returned with an ad, advertisers want their ads to serve only the right audience at the right time.

 Note: The threshold value isn’t constant and varies based on seasonal factors.